Science of Conversation

 Are qualitative researchers "conversation experts"?
 Or, is what we do a pale imitation of what "real" conversation experts do?
 The latest In Depth has sparked debate about why quallies should bother with Conversation Analysis.

-There is a growing field called Conversation Analysis (CA), which is the subject of the AQR's excellent, new-look In Depth, Summer 2009.
+There is a growing field called Conversation Analysis (CA), which is the subject of the AQR's In Depth, Summer 2009.

 Why should we bother with CA?
 As Ailean Mills says, it is good to ask if our methods help or hinder "naturally occurring conversation".
 Consider the questions we typically ask and the role of the moderator in setting the "rules" for the conversation.

 The focus in CA is on "naturally occurring conversation", i.e. real-life conversations such as a doctor's interaction with a mother in a clinic.
 This raises two key questions:

 - Should we all be incorporating more ethnographic methods, getting out there and listening to what real people really say (without their realising we are listening in)?

 - Can an "artificially created" conversation (i.e. all focus groups and interviews) not contain real conversational elements and, therefore, real insights?

 Surely an artificially-produced conversation can be just as revealing as a naturally-occurring one, just as a farm-produced strawberry can be just as nutritious as a wild one.
 We do have to be very careful about the "production" methods we use.
 So, how to ensure maximum quality?

 - Allow free-flowing conversation, letting people talk among themselves